 The Journey From 1.0 to 10:

-The journey of windows is quite fascinating and exciting because when it’s released in 1985 it’s not perfect and supports a very limited amount of function.
+The journey of windows is quite fascinating because when it’s released in 1985 it’s not perfect and supports a very limited amount of function.
 But in these 36 years, windows evolve wonderfully and create one of the major brands in the operating system industry.
-They have fully developed their OS on the basis of what customers want’s, and that’s the main reason for their huge success.
+They have fully developed their OS based on what customers want’s, and that’s the main reason for their huge success.

 So lest discuss all versions of the windows one by one…